Luos-io/Documentation/src/pages/high/pyluos.md

 .Dropped messages number    = 0
 .Max luos loop delay        = 1ms
 ```
- - **luos allocated RAM occupation** represent the global Luos RAM usage based on **Allocator stack**, **Message stack**, and **Luos stack**.
-You can use this value to know if you need to expand or reduce the amount of RAM dedicated to Luos trough the `MAX_MSG_NB` configuration flag (equal to `2 * MAX_VM_NUMBER` by default).
+ - **luos allocated RAM occupation** represents the global Luos RAM usage based on **Allocator stack**, **Message stack**, and **Luos stack**.
+You can use this value to know if you need to expand or reduce the amount of RAM dedicated to Luos through the `MAX_MSG_NB` configuration flag (equals to `2 * MAX_VM_NUMBER` by default).

- - **Dropped messages number** represent the number of messages dropped by Luos.
-Luos is able to drop messages if they are too old and consume too many memory.
-If you experience message drop you should increase the `MSG_BUFFER_SIZE` configuration flag (equal to `3 * sizeof(msg_t)` by default).
+ - **Dropped messages number** represents the number of messages dropped by Luos.
+Luos is able to drop messages if they are too old and consume too much memory.
+If you experience message drops, you should increase the `MSG_BUFFER_SIZE` configuration flag (equals to `3 * sizeof(msg_t)` by default).

  - The RAM occupation and message drop number is also related to **Max luos loop delay**.
-If **Max luos loop delay** is too big, Luos have to buffer more messages between loop executions and consume more RAM.
-So you can reduce the ram consumption and messages dropping by reducing the **Max luos loop delay**.
-To do that you have to call the `Luos_Loop()` function more frequently.
+If **Max luos loop delay** is too big, Luos has to buffer more messages between loop executions and consumes more RAM.
+So you can reduce the RAM consumption and messages dropping by reducing the **Max luos loop delay**.
+To do that, you have to call the `Luos_Loop()` function more frequently.

 ### Full script